praveenkumar-pokala/Jira-Agent/README.md

 # Jira AI Agent — Story & Test Case Generator

-This is a **fully commented** and slightly refactored scaffold of the original “Jira-AI-Agent-Demo” project.
 It implements an AI-powered workflow that turns Jira Epics (or mock feature JSON) into **user stories** (with acceptance criteria and story points) and **test cases** (preconditions, steps, expected results).

-> Why this edition?
-> The goal is educational clarity.
-Every part of the backend has rich comments and docstrings so you can quickly understand how it works, extend it, or fork it for your org.

 ## Highlights